bheisig/rt-extension-referenceidoitobjects/README.md

 ~~~

-##  Upgrade from 0.9x to 1.x
+##  Upgrade from Version 0.9x to 1.x

-There are several changes that come with version 1.x, so please follow these instructions carefully.
+Version 1.x is shipped with several changes, so please follow these instructions carefully.

 1. Just follow the normal update steps.
 2. You have to re-name the custom field "i-doit mandator" to "i-doit tenant".